sambasten/CodeFreaks/README.md

-# Day 2: Andela Project on Information
+# Day 2: Andela Project on Version Control

 # Five different topics to talk about